:::

 7. Methods and procedures

-7.1.
-For the purpose of the issuance of ISTA Certificates, samplers and laboratory staff must adhere to the methods and procedures of sampling and testing including performance approved methods, as published in the current version of the ISTA Rules.
+7.2.
+Accredited members must adhere to the methods and procedures of sampling and testing including technologies new to the ISTA Rules and performance approved methods, as published or referred to in the current version of the ISTA Rules.

-7.3.
+7.4.
 All calculations and data transfers must be subject to appropriate checks in a systematic manner.

 (a) computer software developed by the user is documented in sufficient detail and is suitably validated as being adequate for use